magpie-ea/magpie-v3-docs/docs/01_designing_experiments/05_mouse_and_eye_tracking.md

 After the trial you can retrieve the tracking data using [$magpie.eyetracking.getEyeTrack()](https://reference.magpie-experiments.org/#Eyetracking+getEyeTrack).

-For convenience, you may also use [EyetrackingStart](https://reference.magpie-experiments.org/#eyetrackingstart) in your trial screens to start a new mouse track once the component is rendered (it is invisible).
+For convenience, you may also use [EyetrackingStart](https://reference.magpie-experiments.org/#eyetrackingstart) in your trial screens to start a new eye track once the component is rendered (it is invisible).

 ## Fullscreen
 For mouse and eye tracking it can be beneficial for the experiment to take up as much screen estate as possible.